datacarpentry/semester-biology/README.md

    or [import](https://import.github.com/) the repository
    * In a few minutes you should be able to see the site at:
      `https://yourusername.github.io/semester-biology/`
+2. Update `# Setup` information in `_config.yml` in the main directory for proper site rendering.
-2. Edit any of the markdown (.md) files
+3. Edit any of the markdown (.md) files
-3. Commit and push the changes
+4. Commit and push the changes
    * The changes should now be reflected on the website
-4. If you want to use a custom domain name instead of `github.io`, follow [GitHub's instructions for setting up a custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).
+5. If you want to use a custom domain name instead of `github.io`, follow [GitHub's instructions for setting up a custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).

 If you have any problems please